Prashanth2708/sdlc2-team-1/1_Requirements/README.md

 *   The transformation is used to establish equivalence for networks with three terminals.
 *   Where three elements terminate at a common node and none are sources, the node is eliminated by transforming the impedances.
 *   It allows us to convert impedances connected together in a 3-phase configuration from one type of connection to another.
+### Register colour code
+*   The resistor color code was developed during the year 1920.
+The color bands are printed on the body of tiny resistor components.
+Generally, for color code, we can use this resistor mnemonic called BBROY.
+This color-coding shortcut has an acronym for how to identify a resistor value.
 ## Cost and Features

 • The advantage of this project the the quickness in which the program works and no need to perform heavy calculation which will be taken care by the program